 When you start defrosting, put the turkey on a large dish and cover.
 The dish will hold the liquid that comes out as the turkey thaws and prevent it from dripping onto other foods.

-Covering the turkey ensures that it doesn’t cross-contaminate any other food nearby, especially any food that might be eaten raw.
+Covering the turkey makes sure that it doesn’t cross-contaminate any other food nearby, especially any food that might be eaten raw.
 Use aluminium foil, cling film or other material designed for use with food.

 Put the covered turkey and dish in the bottom of the fridge.
 Make sure it doesn’t touch other foods or drip onto them.
 If it’s not possible to defrost your turkey in the fridge, use a cool, clean place or a garage – watch out for sudden extremes in temperature and make sure that pets and young children are kept away.